VelvetFireCircus/Velvet-and-Fire-SRD/ST-0/AMI.md

 1. STORY TOOL AUTO-LOAD (GITHUB)
 ===========================================================

-When this file is invoked by the Loader Prompt, the AI must load the following Story Tools from GitHub **in this exact order**.
+When this file is invoked by the Loader Prompt, the AI must load the following Story Tools from GitHub in this exact order.

 Each must be retrieved as raw text, validated, and stored internally as the canonical version for this session.